cgyurgyik/cgyurgyik.github.io/content/post/languages.md

 summary = "What Hoare wants and Rice forbids"
 +++

 C.A.R.
-Hoare's work ["Recursive data structures"](https://dl.acm.org/doi/10.5555/63445.C1104369) motivates a simple law that good language design should abide by:
+Hoare's work ["Recursive data structures"](https://dl.acm.org/doi/10.5555/63445.C1104369) motivates a simple rule that good language design should abide by:

 > (1) Implementation details that don't affect program correctness are syntactically *inexpressible*.